BrighterCommand/Brighter/samples/WebAPI_Dapper/README.md

 This listens for a GreetingMade message and stores it.
 It demonstrates listening to a queue.
 It also demonstrates the use of scopes provided by Brighter's ServiceActivator, which work with EFCore.
 These support writing to an Outbox when this component raises a message in turn.

 We don't listen to that message, and without any listeners the RabbitMQ will drop the message we send, as it has no queues to give it to.
 We don't listen because we would just be repeating what we have shown here.
+If you want to see the messages produced, use the RMQ Management Console (localhost:15672) to create a queue and then bind it to the paramore.binding.exchange with the routingkey of SalutationReceived.

 We also add an Inbox here.
 The Inbox can be used to de-duplicate messages.
 In messaging, the guarantee is 'at least once' if you use a technique such as an Outbox to ensure sending.
 This means we may receive a message twice.
 We either need, as in this case, to use an Inbox to de-duplicate, or we need to be idempotent such that receiving the message multiple times would result in the same outcome.